DavidResin/sitsitex/src/data/song_files/en.md

 To win our harps and gold from him!

 ## Dear Friends
+#### To the tune of “Mozart's Figaro -- Non più andrai”
 ###### dearfriends

 My dear friends our grand feast will begin here,
 Our glasses we raise with a wild cheer.
-:;: But tonight we won’t drink any light beer
+:;: But tonight we won’t drink any light beer,
-Just champagne will put us in the mood :;:
+Just champagne will put us in the mood. :;:

 All night drinks down our throats we’ll be pouring,
 We’ll remember good times, not the boring.
-:;: Through the ceiling our song will be soaring
+:;: Through the ceiling our song will be soaring,
-Finnish spirits are much more than good :;:
+Finnish spirits are much more than good. :;:

 When friends drink too much with one another
 They make new memories more than rather.
 :;: You can trust everyone like your brother!
-We won’t run out of drinks, maybe food :;:
+We won’t run out of drinks, maybe food. :;:

 ## Hell and Gore
 #### To the tune of “Helan Går”